Skip to main content

 The Four Building Blocks

-Everything in LoT is built from four declarative constructs:
+Everything in LoT is built from four core constructs, each created with the DEFINE keyword:

 ConstructPurposeTrigger Types